WWVB-Based Precision Frequency Comparator

 The first article in this series.

-Frequency Controller - Add-On Circuit Discliplines Ovenized Crystal Oscillator
+Frequency Controller - Add-On Circuit Disciplines Ovenized Crystal Oscillator

-describes how the error data generated by the computer interface circuit can be converted
+describes how the offset data generated by the computer interface circuit can be converted

 to an analog voltage and presented back to the ovenized oscillator to "discipline" its frequency.